Anuro0p/lush-cms/README.md

 # Smart CMS

-A modern, Contentful/Strapi-style Content Management System built with Next.js 16, Prisma, PostgreSQL, Tailwind CSS, and Shadcn UI.
-Perfect for building marketing websites and landing pages.
+A minimal CMS built with Next.js 16, Prisma, PostgreSQL, Tailwind CSS, and Shadcn UI.
+This is a single app that serves as both the content management system and the website itself - perfect for building marketing websites and landing pages.

 ## 🚀 Features